replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/migrating-csi.md

 ### Implementation

-The following example spec uses the `minimumnodecount` field to configure kURL to run local storage with OpenEBS until the cluster increases to three nodes.
+The following example spec uses the `minimumNodeCount` field to configure kURL to run local storage with OpenEBS until the cluster increases to three nodes.
 When the cluster increases to three nodes, kURL automatically migrates to distributed storage with Rook:

 ```
  rook:
     version: "1.11.x"
-    minimumnodecount: 3
+    minimumNodeCount: 3
   openebs:
     version: "3.7.x"
     isLocalPVEnabled: true